What is the New Jersey Woodland Stewards Program?

 How are volunteers chosen for the program?

-stewardsThe NJ Woodland Stewards Program annually seeks nominations for volunteers from consulting foresters, New Jersey state foresters, Extension personnel and current Woodland Stewards.
-There is a formal nomination form used for the process.
-Eligible individuals include members of the New Jersey Forest Stewardship Program, other woodland owners, managers of woodlands, educators, land trust representatives, land planners, active volunteers in other stewardship programs, and anyone interested in the stewardship of New Jersey’s forests and wildlife.
+The NJ Woodland Stewards Program annually seeks applicants and nominations from consulting foresters, New Jersey state foresters, Extension personnel and current Woodland Stewards.
+Eligible individuals include woodland owners, managers of woodlands, educators, land trust representatives, land planners, active volunteers in other stewardship programs, and anyone interested in the stewardship of New Jersey’s forests and wildlife.
 Priority will be given to New Jersey Forest Stewardship Program members and forest landowners actively involved with managing their own woodlands.
 Primary selection criteria are that volunteers must be able to attend all sessions of the training workshop, and that they are willing and able to contribute outreach time toward the NJ Woodland Stewards Program educational outreach mission.

 Each nominee will be given information about the Program, an agenda and an application.
 A Selection Committee will review the applications, formulate comments and rank them for selection.
 There will be opportunity to solicit input from consulting foresters or state foresters working in the applicant’s area.
 An offer of admission to the training program is extended to forest landowners who demonstrate a stewardship ethic, a commitment to promoting forest stewardship, and the means and willingness to educate through outreach.